 Satra Premises: Satra premises start with 3 Batchara (Entry Gate of Areas), whereas Main complex is surrounded by Wall, they are (i) Nahati Batchara (westside entry) (ii) Uttar Hati Batchara (North Entry) and (iii Dakshinhati Batchara (Entry from South), there is no entry from East side because a cannel (Hari Jaan) is flow from the east side.
 People are not allowed (or you can say as a respect and show honour towards Than) enter beyond these Batchara on any vehicles.
-Locals are follows the same, whereas signboards are written in Assamese, Hindi, so that outsider and tourist can follow the same.
+Locals are following the same, whereas signboards are written in Assamese, Hindi, so that an outsider and tourist can follow the same.

 Main Complex: (Surrounded by 7 feet high wall and 3 entry gate)

-Math: The math, later constructed on the residential place of Mahapurush Sri Madhav deva, with similar architectural style of Ahom kingdom.
-People make lots of religious activity in front of math and the open space is call as Mathor Sotal.
+Math: The math, later constructed on residential place of Mahapurush Sri Madhav deva, with similar architectural style of Ahom kingdom.
+People make lots of religious activity in front of math and the open space is called as Mathor Sotal.
 It is a general belief that no one tells a lie in front of the Math.

 Sri Ram Ata’s Bhiti: The house (Bhiti means house) of Sri Ram Ata, disciple of Srimanta Sankardeva was established opposite to the house of Madhab Deva (Moth).
-Now a well is constructed here, the water of this well is assumed as pure and water from this well is used in all the works of the Satra.
+Now a well is constructed here, the water of this well is assumed as pure and water from this well is used in all the work of the Satra.

 Bhagawat Graiha: Southern part of Kirtna Ghar there is an open (without wall) English letter L size house, it is used as a prayer house or you can say a Sastra Adhyan Griha ( holy book reading place) , Every evening people come and sit here to listen the Bhagawat.
-On the time of any festival, there is no Bhagabath path conducted in evening.
+At the time of any festival, there is no Bhagabath path conducted in the evening.

 Atithi Graiha : There is a Dormitory guest house inside the complex where people can stay there any time.
-Satra normally provided the grocery to cook any tourist come there to stay and the devotees can prepare their meal their self on their stay.
+Satra normally provided the grocery to cook any tourist comes there to stay and the devotees can prepare their meal their self on their stay.